SaaS

 From a SaaS billing perspective, it’s also important to recognize that services offered by your company can include ongoing technical support and continuous access to web interfaces, API integrations, third-party vendors, and data reporting.

 For example, CoConstruct—one of the most highly rated custom builder and remodeler SaaS solutions on the market—was experiencing its own revenue leakage challenges.
-As the business scaled, its old billing system was inefficient in terms of ensuring revenue collections as well as applying proper taxation.
+As the business scaled, its old billing system was inefficient in terms of ensuring revenue collection as well as applying proper taxation.

 By digitally transforming its processes with subscription billing automation, the business has been able to recover about $2,000 a month in revenue.
 Additionally, it now reallocates around 40 work hours a month from billing-related tasks to new growth initiatives.